epibayes/labsite/README.md

   - There are two active deploys: one for the [development branch](https://labdev.netlify.app/) and one for the [master branch](https://epibayes.io/)
 - - - -
 ## REPO CONTENTS
-Only listing files that have been interacted with.
+Only listing files **that have been interacted with**.
 Compare with the repo at [starter-hugo-research-group](https://github.com/wowchemy/starter-hugo-research-group).
 ### CONFIGURATION (config)
 - `menu.yaml` - used to update what order each of the sections appears in the navigation bar
   - higher weight pushes content further rightwards
-- `config.yaml` - *only title was updated on line 6*
+- `config.yaml` - *only title and baseURL were updated*
-- `params.yaml` - *SEO was updated (lines 15 to 36)*
+- `params.yaml` - *SEO was updated, footer was updated*
 ### CONTENT
 Also reference [Wowchemy's widget documentation](https://wowchemy.com/docs/widget/) for more options and details.
 #### The `authors/` folder holds each lab member's profile in its own folder